Canadian Pain Task Force Online Consultation

 • Canadians deserve full access to chiropractic care

-by 5825 CSL, about 4 years ago
+by 5825 CSL, over 4 years ago

 When I asked my mother at what age I started having severe muscle tension headaches, she couldn't give a clear answer.
 She wasn't sure if perhaps I'd been experiencing them long before I could verbalize how uncomfortable I was, or if I was just 'cranky like that' (thanks mom!).